wordofwarning/wordofwarning.org/current/2022-emergency/index.md

 The call for artist's proposals is now closed and we'll be in touch with all those who submitted shortly……

 #### About
-Our annual platform for Live Art and contemporary performance, [Emergency](/hab/emergency) offers a sneak preview of new live work over a single day every Autumn — we expect to present *about* 20 short works throughout <a href="http://contactmcr.com" target="_blank">Contact</a> at this 22nd edition on Saturday 1 October: a Pay What You Decide event with timings to be confirmed.
+Our annual platform for Live Art and contemporary performance, [Emergency](/hab/emergency) offers a sneak preview of new live work over a single day every Autumn — we expect to present *about* 20 short works throughout <a href="http://contactmcr.com" target="_blank">Contact</a> at this 22nd edition: a Pay What You Decide event with timings to be confirmed.

 *Probably* England’s longest running Live Art event, [Emergency](/hab/emergency) aims to be:<br>— a free to access public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer review work;<br>— a selection event for a number of small [Emergency](/hab/worksahead) commissions to be produced by hÅb & Contact.